bitovi/bitops/README.md

 ## Configure BitOps
 BitOps is configured in 3 steps:

-1. Define [configuration](https://bitovi.github.io/bitops/configuration-base/) for your environments
+1. Define [configuration](docs/configuration-base.md) for each tool in your environments
 2. Configure access to your cloud provider
 3. Configure how you want your deployment tools to execute

+From there, the contents of the tool directories in your environments can exist exactly how the tool expects.

 Ready to dive deeper?
 Check out our [Docs](docs/configuration-base.md)